 Does Jodi Arias Have Borderline Personality Disorder?

-Armchair shrinks & observers are diagnosing Jodi Arias with BPD.
+Armchair shrinks are diagnosing Jodi Arias with BPD.
 Are they right?

-As the shocking details of the Jodi Arias trial continue to cascade into our living room, everyone from armchair shrinks to casual observers has a theory on the mental state of the killer.
+As the shocking details of the Jodi Arias trial continue to cascade into our living rooms, armchair shrinks and casual observers seem to have a theory on the mental state of the killer.

-She has been “diagnosed” as: narcissistic, a pathological liar, bipolar and a sociopath (which I discuss in a recent blog).
+She has been “diagnosed” as narcissistic, a pathological liar, bipolar and a sociopath (which I discuss in a recent post).
 But, the most popular lay diagnosis recently is borderline personality disorder (BPD).

 Arias is not the only high profile individual with the BPD label.
 There's also Casey Anthony, Sandy Hook school shooter Adam Lanza, Colorado shooter James Holmes and Robert Kennedy Jr.s’ wife, Mary.
 It’s almost to the point where BPD is the default explanation for anyone with inexplicable behavior.